testworx/testworx.github.io/_posts/2024/april/2024-04-06-benchmarking-selenium-and-playwright-pt3.markdown

 #### Avg.
 Time to Open Browser
 ![avg-time-to-open-browser.png](/assets/img/2024/april/benchmarks-pt-3/avg-time-to-open-browser.png)

-By reusing the ChromeDriver service, the time to open a browser has been reduced to approximately 500ms.
+By reusing the ChromeDriver service, the time to open a browser was reduced by 30%.
+Starting in headless mode as well, reduced startup time by a further 30%.

-For comparison, starting up a browser using a default ChromeDriver service takes approximately 1.2 seconds.
+With very little effort we were able to reduce startup time by almost 60%!

-Playwright is still faster at 250ms, but the gap can be narrowed quite easily.
+Playwright is still 2x faster at 146ms.

 #### Avg.
 Time to Click element
 ![avg-time-to-click-element.png](/assets/img/2024/april/benchmarks-pt-3/avg-time-to-click-element.png)

+As in the other test runs, Playwright is fastest.
+Compared to a default Chrome instance, Headless mode reduces the time to click an element by ~10%.

 #### Avg.
 Test Runtime
 ![avg-test-runtime.png](/assets/img/2024/april/benchmarks-pt-3/avg-test-runtime.png)